python-poetry/poetry-core/README.md

 [![](https://github.com/python-poetry/poetry-core/workflows/Tests/badge.svg)](https://github.com/python-poetry/poetry-core/actions?query=workflow%3ATests)

 A [PEP 517](https://www.python.org/dev/peps/pep-0517/) build backend implementation developed for [Poetry](https://github.com/python-poetry/poetry).
-This project is intended to be a light weight, fully compliant, self-contained package allowing PEP 517 compatible build frontends to build Poetry managed projects.
+This project is intended to be a lightweight, fully compliant, self-contained package allowing PEP 517-compatible build frontends to build Poetry-managed projects.

 ## Usage
-In most cases, the usage of this package is transparent to the end-user as it is either made use by Poetry itself or a PEP 517 frontend (eg: `pip`).
+In most cases, the usage of this package is transparent to the end-user as it is either used by Poetry itself or a PEP 517 frontend (eg: `pip`).

-In order to enable the use `poetry-core` as your build backend, the following snippet must be present in your project's `pyproject.toml` file.
+In order to enable the use of `poetry-core` as your build backend, the following snippet must be present in your project's `pyproject.toml` file.

 ```toml